vangaprasannakumar/DEPL/README.md

 - The frontend renders a visual calendar preview of the selected range before submission (Section 4.9).

 ### Current Month Cutoff
-Both `exportMonthlyDashboard()` and `exportSalaryReport()` detect whether the requested month is the current month.
+`exportMonthlyDashboard()`, `exportSalaryReport()`, and payslip generation all detect whether the requested month is the current month.
 If yes, data is processed only up to today's date — future days show blank (not "Absent").
 Past months always use the full month.

 ### Year-to-Date Summary
 `getYTDSummary(emplId, asOfMonthStr)` determines the Indian financial year start (April of the current year, or the previous year if the requested month is Jan–Mar), then sums `getEmpDashData()` across every elapsed month.
 This guarantees the YTD figures always agree with what each individual month's payslip already displayed — there is no separate, independently-derived calculation path to drift out of sync.
 Cached 15 minutes per employee/month combination.